Alexander M. Zaleski: Priesthood

 After returning to Michigan in 1935, Zaleski was named to the faculty of SS.
-Cyril and Methodius Seminary.
-He left the seminary in 1937 to become vice-chancellor of the archdiocese.
-In 1949, Zaleski was named pastor of St. Vincent de Paul Parish in Pontiac in 1949.
+Cyril and Methodius Seminary in Orchard Lake, Michigan.
+He left the seminary in 1937 to become vice-chancellor of what was now the Archdiocese of Detroit.
+In 1949, Zaleski was named pastor of St. Vincent de Paul Parish in Pontiac, Michigan.
 He transferred in 1956 to St. Alphonsus Parish in Dearborn to serve as pastor there.
-Zaleski was named a domestic prelate in 1946.
+The Vatican elevated Zaleski to the rank of domestic prelate in 1946.